joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/printing/printing-example-scaling-cropping-and-responding.md

 the green box background), and the text field ends up cropped by the dimensions of the specified rectangle.
 After printing, the text field is returned to its original size for display on screen.
-If the user cancels the print job from the operating system’s Print dialog box, the content in the Flash runtime changes to alert the user that the job has been canceled.
+If the user cancels the print job from the operating system's Print dialog box, the content in the Flash runtime changes to alert the user that the job has been canceled.

     package